HosungYou/SLR-Automation-with-GPT-4/README.md

-# SLR Automation with GPT-4
+# SLR-Automation-with-GPT-4

 ## Introduction
-This project provides a Python script that automates the evaluation of academic papers using OpenAI's GPT-4 model.
+This project provides a Python script that automates the evaluation of academic papers retrieved from the CORE repository using OpenAI's GPT-4 model.
 The script connects directly to a specified Google Drive folder containing PDF papers, extracts text from each PDF, evaluates it based on systematic literature review (SLR) inclusion criteria, and records the results in a Google Sheet.
-This tool is designed to assist researchers in automating the screening process for SLRs in social sciences.
+The goal is to assist researchers in automating the screening and quality assessment process for SLRs in social sciences, focusing on detailed evaluation criteria while leveraging the strengths of automated AI-based assessments.

 ## Table of Contents
 - [Introduction](#introduction)